thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - Changes of citizenship
 - Major name changes of a non-sensitive nature (e.g. last name changes due to marriage)

 Changes in a competitor’s information can be requested directly by the competitor or through the WCA Delegate.
-If the competitor contacts the Results Team directly, a legal document of identification must be provided.
+If the competitor contacts the WRT directly, a legal document of identification must be provided.
 If the Delegate is making the request, they must verify the competitor is the correct person and that the information provided is correct (e.g. dates of birth or last names) or at least sensible (e.g. first name or gender changes).
 Moreover:

 - Date of birth fixes can be requested by the competitor through the [Birthday Change Request Form](https://www.worldcubeassociation.org/contact/dob).
 - Name changes: be sure to request the correct type (fix or update) as described above.
-- Changes in gender: the Results Team is more lenient with these and only requires proof of identity.
-Note: As gender changes are mostly sensitive, the Results Team executes such changes (that are technically updates) as fixes.
+- Changes in gender: the WRT is more lenient with these and only requires proof of identity.
+Note: As gender changes are mostly sensitive, the WRT executes such changes (that are technically updates) as fixes.
-- Send all changes to the Results Team with the WCA ID, old data, and new data.
+- Send all changes to the WRT with the WCA ID, old data, and new data.

 Change requests for a person’s region of representation are particularly delicate, as they affect rankings and possibly records.
 Therefore, such requests must include the following: